deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 window.webxdc.sendUpdate(update, descr);
 ```

-Webxdc apps are usually shared in a chat and run independently on each peer.
+Webxdc extensions are usually shared in a chat and run independently on each peer.
 To get a shared state, the peers use `sendUpdate()` to send updates to each other.

 - `update`: an object with the following fields: